madetech/handbook/guides/compensation/expenses/travel.md

 ## Travel that is not covered

-Where you're employed as a member of staff in a Made Tech office, your travel to that office or a client site within that metropolitan area is not be covered.
+Where you're employed as a member of staff in a Made Tech office, your travel to that office or to a client site within that metropolitan area is not be covered.

-For example, if you're employed in the London office, and were working two days per week on-site with a client in Westminster, your travel from home to either the London office, or the Westminster client site is not covered.
+For example: if you're employed in the London office, and were working two days per week on-site with a client in Westminster, your travel from home to either the London office, or the Westminster client site is not covered.